MSU-DHI-Lab/data-workflows-workshop/day-01-metadata-cleaning-and-normalization/00-primer/concepts.md

 Facets surface the spread of values so you do not guess.
 They show whether a variant is common or an outlier and keep you from collapsing meaningful differences.

 ## Why OpenRefine fits today
-- Strengths: fast facets, clustering suggestions, undo/redo history, and exportable operations JSON for reproducibility.
+- Strengths: fast facets, clustering suggestions, undo/redo history, and an exportable operations file (a saved record of the steps) for reproducibility.
 - Limits: not an authority control system, not ideal for very large datasets.
-Use it for human-in-the-loop fixes before pipelines.
+Use it for human-in-the-loop fixes before you move to repeatable steps.
 - Fit: quick wins in a 60–90 minute session with a clear history you can hand off.

 ## Links to learn pages